What happens before the loop? → From problem to finished plan in 4 steps

 Max Fraunhofer

 Took Matt's version and bolted a wrapper in front of it: branch per issue, automatic /code-review as the gate, CI green required before merge.
 Because I'm building software real people are supposed to use.
+These days my own /wave skill wraps that wrapper; the wrapper.sh variant here on the page is the portable version to rebuild without the skill.

 02The loop